xvitaly/mhed/docs/source/development.rst

 Development
 **********************************

-.. index:: development, building from sources
+.. index:: building from sources
 .. _building-from-sources:

 Building from sources